python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_GRC_FM_Transmitter.md

 ### Using an Audio Source

 You have two options:
 1. Simply using an `Audio Source` block allows you to use a microphone as your source.
+You'll leave the "Device Name" empty, and set the "Sample Rate" to 48 kHz.
 2. You can also use an `Audio Source` block with a special configuration to broadcast whatever is currently playing on your computer:
     1. Do the setup described on the [GNU Radio Wiki](https://wiki.gnuradio.org/index.php?title=ALSAPulseAudio#Monitoring_the_audio_input_of_your_system_with_PulseAudio).
     2. In your `Audio Source` block, for the Device Name, put "pulse_monitor".